 Travel Mishap: #2 – Parking Ticket

 The plot twisted further once in town.
 Still morning and too early to check in at the hostel, we found a parking space to close our eyes for a bit.
-When we woke up a tiny white slip danced on the windshield; a $50 parking ticket greeting our fuzzy eyes.
+When we woke up, the second of the day’s travel mishaps danced on the windshield.
+We realized a $50 parking ticket greeted our fuzzy eyes.
 Luckily we only paid $34 since we paid it immediately.
 Everyone said Iceland was expensive!

 Travel Mishap: #3 – Angry Taxi Man

-Bad things come in threes and day one didn’t stray from tradition.
+Bad things come in threes and day one’s travel mishaps didn’t disappoint.
 Heading to dinner we were unaware we were in the wrong lane until a taxi sped up behind us, brights blasting, and followed us as we pulled over to let him pass.
-Confusion collided with bewilderment as he rolled down his window and proceeded to yell, eyes wide as saucers, finger angrily gesturing, that we were in the bus and taxi lane.
+Confusion collided with surprise as he rolled down his window and yelled at us, eyes wide as saucers, finger angrily gesturing, that we were in the bus and taxi lane.
 Oops, note taken.
 Don’t drive in the S lane if you’re in Iceland!

 Light at the End of the Tunnel

 There was light at the end of the tunnel.
-Day one ended on a high note.
 The Blue Lagoon did not disappoint and we spent a few relaxing hours soaking in the geothermal waters.
-Back in Reykjavik we stumbled upon a gem of a restaurant, opened just a month, called Icelandic Street Food.
+Back in Reykjavik we stumbled upon a gem of a restaurant, opened just a month ago, called Icelandic Street Food.
 The three people working there were friendly, offering us samples and answering questions.
 One delicious traditional lamb soup and a shellfish soup in a bread bowl later, our smiles were back.
 We topped off the tasty meal with the owner’s grandmother’s homemade Happy Marriage Cake and an Icelandic donut.
 Mmmm!!!
 The young owner invited us back for free breakfast the next morning, a new promotion he’s testing out, and we happily accepted.
 Bellies full, we fell asleep two happy travellers after all.

-What travel detours and bumps have you experienced?
+What travel mishaps have you experienced?
 Leave your comments below!